Why gratitude equals happiness

 The older I get, the more I realise that life never really gets sorted.
 It’s a rollercoaster ride of ups and downs.
 So what are the options?
 You can slide down and sink into depression.
 Or you can look for methods and tools to help you become more resilient and positive.

 The Law of Attraction teaches us that the more attention we give to positive experiences, the more we will experience.
-I like to write in my gratitude journal twice a day – first thing in the morning before I even get out of bed when my brain is still fresh and not yet bogged down by the day’s events – and last thing at night.
-I find that it helps reduce anxiety, and puts me in a good mood before I fall asleep.
+I like to write in my gratitude journal twice a day – first thing in the morning before I even get out of bed when my brain is still fresh and not yet bogged down by the day’s events – and the last thing at night.
+The main gratitude journal benefits I find are that it helps reduce anxiety, and puts me in a good mood before I fall asleep.
 On days when I can’t find anything to write, I look back on previous entries which always cheers me up no end!

 Six simple steps to starting a gratitude journal

 - Treat yourself to a beautiful notebook – one that makes your heart sing!
-Or if you prefer, you can find some beautiful gratitude journal templates and gratitude journal apps online here.
+Or if you prefer, you can find some beautiful gratitude journal templates and gratitude journal apps online.

-- Write in your gratitude journal first thing in the morning and last thing at night.
+- Write in your gratitude journal first thing in the morning and the last thing at night.